MarcusZeal/mystara-isle-canon/content/Peoples/Player Characters/Luke (Garos).md

 ---
 #### Background: Garos, the Green Dragonborn

-Garos is a Green Dragonborn who has spent his life serving in the esteemed military of Eboncrest.
+Garos is a Green Dragonborn who has spent his life serving in the esteemed military of [[Ironheart]].
 Known for his formidable strength and unyielding dedication, Garos quickly rose through the ranks, earning respect from his peers and superiors alike.
 His scales, dark green with a sheen like polished jade, and his piercing yellow eyes made him a striking figure on the battlefield.
 With yellow fins and dark green scales, Garos stands nearly 7 feet tall.

 He's decked out in black chain mail and has all kinds of weapons strapped and buckled to his armor.
 On his back, he's carrying a Maul, a Greataxe, and a Greatsword—perfect for smashing, gutting, or slashing anything that gets in his way.

 #### Mission to the North

 Garos was recently assigned a critical mission to investigate and explore the northern territories surrounding Eldoria Forest.
 This region had become increasingly dangerous due to rising tensions and reports of hostile activity.
-Leading a small scouting party, Garos ventured north, determined to uncover the source of the disturbances and ensure the safety of Eboncrest.
+Leading a small scouting party, Garos ventured north, determined to uncover the source of the disturbances.

 However, as they traversed the dense woodlands, the party was ambushed by a group of hostile Wood Elves.
 These elves, guardians of their ancient territory, viewed all outsiders as threats.
 In the ensuing battle, Garos's party was overwhelmed.
 Despite his best efforts, Garos was separated from his comrades and forced to retreat.
 Wounded and exhausted, he pushed further north, desperately seeking safety.